Public told to avoid Norwich road after man seen ‘making threats’

 City Academy in Bluebell Road, which has around 660 students, said in a post on Facebook that it was aware of the incident and that “all students, staff and visitors are safe”.

-It added: “We are following police advise to stay in the building.”
+It added: “We are following police advice to stay in the building.”

 Superintendent Dave Buckley said: “Threats such as this are taken extremely seriously and whilst we do not believe there is an immediate risk to the public at this time, we are carrying out a search of the area as a precaution and to ensure the public’s safety.